davidearl/jcomma/README.md

 * ***less or equal to*** (`"condition": "le", "value": 123` [in the recipe](#hrecipe)): <= - numerically, as for 'greater or equal to'.
 * ***before (date)*** (`"condition": "before", "value": "2016-09-23"` [in the recipe](#hrecipe)): date comparison - both the date entered and the date being compared must not contain '/', that is must not be ambiguous.
 In the case of fields, you can always convert to ISO and then convert to another format after comparison, but ignoring rows is only possible for non-ambiguous dates.
 * ***after (date)*** (`"condition": "after", "value": "2016-09-23"` [in the recipe](#hrecipe)): date comparison, as "before".
+* ***equal to column in previous row*** (`"condition": "eqprev", "prevcolumn": "letter/header"`): the condition is met if the value being compared is equal to the column identified by its column letter or heading in the _previous_ row.
+* ***not equal to column in previous row*** (`"condition": "neprev", "prevcolumn": "letter/header"`): the condition is met if the value being compared is different from the column identified by its column letter or heading in the _previous_ row.

 (#hregularexpression)
 ### Regular expressions